 After a few weeks of rest, the symptoms of hepatitis A usually begin to improve on their own.
 To ease your symptoms, you should:

 - drink plenty of water

-The number-one way to keep from getting hepatitis A is by getting the hepatitis A vaccine.
+The number one way to avoid getting hepatitis A is by getting the hepatitis A vaccine.
 This vaccine is given in a series of two injections, six to 12 months apart.
-If you are traveling to a developing country, where sanitation and hygienic practices are substandard, get your vaccination at least two weeks before traveling.
+If you are traveling to a country where sanitation and hygienic practices are substandard, get your vaccination at least two weeks before traveling.
 It usually takes two weeks after the first injection for your body to start building immunity to hepatitis A. If you’re not traveling for at least a year, it’s best to get both injections before leaving.

-Other tips to limit your chance of contracting hepatitis A are:
+To limit your chance of contracting hepatitis A, you should also:

-- thoroughly washing your hands with soap and warm water (before eating or drinking, and after using the restroom)
+- thoroughly wash your hands with soap and warm water before eating or drinking, and after using the restroom

-- drinking bottled water and not local water in developing countries, or in countries where there’s a high risk of contracting hepatitis A
+- drink bottled water rather than local water in developing countries, or in countries where there’s a high risk of contracting hepatitis A

-- not eating peeled or raw fruit and vegetables from a country with poor sanitation standards or unhygienic conditions
+- avoid eating peeled or raw fruit and vegetables from a country with poor sanitation standards or unhygienic conditions

 Published By: Healthline Networks, Inc.